Video Content Marketing: Strategy and Examples

 Focus on hooking in the viewer early on by creating a compelling intro, such as an eye-catching visual, a sound-bite quote, or a thought-provoking question.

-7. Add subtitles, music and a CTA
+7. Add subtitles, music and CTA

 No video is complete without subtitles, catchy music and a persuasive CTA.